Simple Danish Rye

 Mix the dough in a bowl.
 There’s no point in kneading it much because there’s not a lot of usable gluten in rye flour so stir it around a bit, cover the bowl and give it about an hour’s fermentation (as much to let it fully hydrate as anything).

 Either wet shape the dough and drop it in an oiled tin or shape it the same way as you would a wheat boule (except it will be a lot more approximate and messy) and place it seam side up in a well floured basket.
 Either way it will prove in three to three and a half hours.

-What I’ve started to do is to put the bread in the oven at about 250C for 15 minutes and then reduce the heat to 180C for perhaps a further 45 minutes for an 800g loaf or an hour for a 2K, followed by the 20 minutes or so in the cooling oven with the door slightly ajar.
+My baking method has become: put the dough in the oven at about 250C for 15 minutes and then reduce the heat to 180C for perhaps a further 45 minutes for an 800g loaf or an hour for a 2K, followed by 20 minutes or so in the cooling oven with the door slightly ajar.